Want to find your best material to start your college essay?

 Many of the NYC high schools now require essays as part of their admissions process.
 This can make families (and kids) a bit nauseous and anxious.
 Words count.

-As a career writing teacher and coach, parent of 4 (two have already been through HS process), I’m here to make all things writing way less scary for your child (and, let’s face it, your family).
+As a career writing teacher and coach, parent of 5, I'm here to make all things writing way less scary for your child (and, let's face it, your family).

 The public school application prompts are changeable as spring weather, but there are TYPES of questions you can expect and prepare for.